Skip to content ↓

 “Play is a child’s work.”

 Play underpins all development and learning for young children.
 It is through play that they develop intellectually, creatively, physically, socially and emotionally.
-Through their play children learn at their highest level, because they are enjoying what they are doing and are in control of their learning.
+Through their play, children learn at their highest level, because they enjoy what they are doing and are in control of their learning.

 The classrooms and outdoor learning environments encourage independent learning where every child is challenged.
 The adults work alongside the children to teach new skills, model and extend language, thinking and understanding in all areas.